 As a starting point, we’ve listed ten questions you should be asking to ensure global team alignment.
 Based on our Global Team Effectiveness Model, these questions are proven to be critical in achieving maximum performance, despite limits imposed by culture and geography.

 The likelihood of global team members’ roles and responsibilities overlapping is often high, potentially leading to confusion over who should do what.
 To help reach clarity, ask all team members to define their jobs, activities they carry out, and any results they may be responsible for.
-Ask colleagues if they agree or have a different perception.
+A RACI chart is a helpful tool to achieve team alignment.
+Ask colleagues if they agree with expectations or have a different perception.
 It may become apparent that there are disconnects, indicating that team members’ roles need to be redefined for the benefit of the team.

 Ensuring that goals are aligned and explicitly understood helps the teamwork toward business objectives.
 Work together to create team goals and ensure that they are visible for the entire team and discussed during meetings.